 Phantom Body Impressions

 This leads us to another type of body impression that I term “phantom body impressions”.
 This is the gradual softening of foam that develops in every mattress over time.
 While the mattress may visually appear flat, when you lie upon it you’ll feel softer areas where it’s been used more frequently.
-The difference in this foam softening may be more pronounced in harder mattresses and mattresses that are slept on only in one area and have very limited use patterns.
+The difference in this foam softening may be more pronounced in harder mattresses.
+Mattresses that are slept on only in one area and have very limited use patterns.

-Most phantom body impressions are perfectly normal and are the result of the gradual softening of the flexible polyurethane foam with use.
-Where these phantom body impressions become problematic is when you sink in very deeply into the mattress, allowing for a negative alignment and increase in pressure points.
+Most phantom body impressions are perfectly normal.
+They are the result of the gradual softening of the flexible polyurethane foam with use.
+Where these phantom body impressions become problematic is when you sink in very deeply into the mattress.
+This allows for a negative alignment and increase in pressure points.
 Phantom body impressions are not covered under mattress warranties, so to help minimize these you should choose a product using higher density flexible polyurethane foams.

 Is It Time For A New Mattress?